 Here are the negative effects of drinking coffee:

-- Coffee pushes up your blood pressure.
+- Coffee causes your blood pressure to go up.

 - Indulging in coffee can lead to stomach problems, for example heartburn.

 - There are many other possible negatives, for example heart rhythm disturbances, tremors, headache, teeth grinding while sleeping, trouble sleeping, glaucoma, diarrhoea, and more.

 In contrast, a number of positive effects have been reported:

 - New studies have shown that there is no connection between mortality rates and coffee consumption; in fact, a negative correlation was found, i.e. the mortality rate among heavy coffee drinkers was lower in older people…although it was shown to be slightly higher among people under 55.

 - Additionally, more recent research has shown no connection between heart arrhythmia and drinking coffee.

 - Coffee also contains beneficial substances that have antioxidant effects, and consequently positive effects in relation to various chronic illnesses have been shown.